ucdd2016/book/src/apps/together/proposal/bdd.md

 I want to add schedule to our travel group so that the schedule will display on the list and the map

+Scenario 1: view schedule lists
+    When I want to know all my group schedule
+    Then I can just go to the schedule lists page.

+Scenario 2: add a schedule
+    When I want to add a new schedule of our trip.
+    Then I can just add the schedule which includes duration, destination, budget and some other information.
 ```

 ## Feature: My App's Feature 5